 Are you a barista who can relate?
 Maybe you’ve used

 pretty much all one of these lines before?
 Well either way, if you’re looking to earn some extra cash on the side, or maybe even try this whole career thing you’ve heard so much about, the lovely folks at BENCHMARQUE are here to help ‘ya out.
-Simply click here and sign up to get all of the hospitality jobs.
-Hello ca$h!
+Simply fill out the form below or click here to start getting all of the job opps.
+Less spending ca$h, more making money.

 Image source: Entertainment Now.